Northern Illinois Food Bank: Summer Meal Program

 The Summer Meal Program, or Summer Food Service Program (SFSP) is funded by the USDA and administered by the Illinois State Board of Education.
 Northern Illinois Food Bank sponsors the program and provides breakfast, lunch and snacks at over 130 locations to children 18 and under.
 The program runs from June to mid-August each year.

-Events and Fundraising
+Events and fundraising

 Northern Illinois Food Bank holds four signature fundraisers annually: A Cup of Hope, a luncheon and auction hosted by the Executive Women's Council held in March; the Fight Hunger 5K and Fun Run with post race festival in May; A Taste That Matters, featuring a silent auction and culinary creation from local chefs in June; and the Hunger Scramble golf outing in August.

-Recognitions
+Recognition

 Charity Navigator rated Northern Illinois Food Bank four out of four stars and gave it an overall score of 99%.
 The star rating is a reflection of the overall score.
 The overall score indicates how efficiently a charity will use their support, how well it has sustained its programs and services over time, and their level of commitment to accountability and transparency."

 In 2024, Northern Illinois Food Bank received the Feeding America Network Celebrations Award for its online ordering program, OrderAhead.